Muddy’s bang-up-to-date guide to Newbury

 If it’s past midday (somewhere, anywhere), The Catherine Wheel on Cheap Street has a funky Gin Yard where you can take a world tour of gins, local beers and ciders.
 If holidays are absent from your calendar, a round the world gin flight will certainly soften the blow.

-The main shopping areas – Parkway and Northbrook Street is made up of high street staples – home to Mint Velvet, H&M, M&S, Superdry, Jack Wills, Waterstones, Paperchase and Lakeland and Next.
+The main shopping areas – Parkway and Northbrook Street is made up of high street staples – home to H&M, M&S, Jack Wills, Waterstones, Paperchase, Lakeland and Next.

 Newbury’s Artisan Market is well worth a visit when its rolls into town on the last Sunday of every month.
 Lots of local producers showcasing their goods – it’s a great opportunity to pick up a quirky souvenir or gift.
 Sound the klaxon the hugely popular Vegan Market will return from 8 August.